-Saison beers originated in the French-speaking part of Belgium, with the word meaning “season”.
-The background to the name is due to this type of craft beer originally being brewed in the farming off-season, in the cooler months of the year.
+Saison beers originated in the French-speaking part of Belgium, with the word meaning “season.”
+The history behind the name is simple: this type of beer was originally brewed in the farming off-season, in the cooler months of the year.
 This is interesting because the flavor (generally dry and fruity) often lends itself to most drinkers’ summer palate.

 Saisons have a typical cloudiness, like so many other Belgian beers.
 It’s also generally very highly carbonated, so be careful when you pour your first glass.
-It’s easy to end up with a glass full of frothy foam.
+It’s easy to end up with a glass full of frothy foam!

 Our Top 15 Saison Beers